Are Energy Plans With Free Nights/ Weekends a Deal?

 Energy conservationists have pointed out one drawback of free energy plans that probably wasn’t anticipated.
 It can encourage energy waste.
 When the electricity is “free” some consumers aren’t as vigilant about turning off lights or the TV when they leave the room.
 Washing and drying a half load of laundry after 9 pm isn’t as big a deal because it doesn’t add to the utility bill.

 It does, however, use electricity.
 As we continue to see an increase in energy demand, the goal is to spread use out across the day and promote conservation.
 To a certain degree, free energy plans are counterintuitive, especially if people continue using the same amount of energy during peak hours.

-Spark Energy makes powering a home or business affordable by offering low rates every hour of the day seven days a week.
+Spark Energy makes powering a home or business more predictable by offering fixed rates every hour of the day seven days a week.
 We also offer a fixed price all-you-can-use plan in Texas.
-Find competitively priced gas and electricity plans today!
+Find gas and electricity plans today!